maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW2/HW2-report.md

 ### *What's the most popular everyday name for a dog?*

 Charlie is the most popular everyday name for a dog.
 15 dogs in the list are named Charlie.
 I'd also like to mention that the second most popular everyday name for a dog is Daisy.
 14 dogs are named Daisy in the list.
+However, the names are prounounced and spelled very differently from each other, so we also have to take this into account.

 ### *What's the most popular full name any pet?*

 The most popular full name of any pet is Sophie.
 10 pets have the full name Sophie.
+However, the names are prounounced and spelled very differently from each other, so we also have to take this into account.

 ## References